bosong/ChattingAppDemo/README.md

 # ChattingAppDemo
-demonstrate how to build a chatting interface: draw chat bubble ,view uploaded pictures with fancy animations...

 This project is to show how I deal with the appearance of a normal chatting app, all pictures and conversations are saved to UserDefault.